brwyatt/NetworkSim/docs/IP_Basics.md

 sim.connect_devices(C, SW2)
 ```

 Using IP addressing comes with two new requirements.
-First, we must bind an IP address to a device port, and then we must be able to map IP addresses of others to the hardware address on the LAN to send the packets to.
+First, we must bind an IP address to a device interface, and then we must be able to map IP addresses of others to the hardware address on the LAN to send the packets to.

-To bind an IP address to Device "A"'s port:
+To bind an IP address to Device "A"'s interface:

 ```
 A.ip.bind(IPAddr.from_str("192.168.1.5"), IPNetwork(IPAddr.from_str("192.168.1.0"), 24), A[0])
 ```

-This will register this address and network in the IP stack to the port on the device, and trigger the device to send a Gratuitous ARP, which is a broadcast message to other hosts on the same Ethernet segment to tell them the hardware address that the IP belongs to.
-When a device receives an ARP or IP packet from another device with an IP in a network it is bound to, it will keep track of it's hardware address within it's ARP table, similar to how a switch tracks the hardware address and port mapping in it's CAM table.
+This will register this address and network in the IP stack to the interface on the device, and trigger the device to send a Gratuitous ARP, which is a broadcast message to other hosts on the same Ethernet segment to tell them the hardware address that the IP belongs to.
+When a device receives an ARP or IP packet from another device with an IP in a network it is bound to, it will keep track of it's hardware address within it's ARP table, similar to how a switch tracks the hardware address and interface mapping in it's CAM table.

 If we step the simulation forward by 12 with `sim.step(12)` (so the GARP from A can reach Device B (8) that is on the same switch and Device C (12) attached to the other switch), we can see that both other Devices do not track this mapping yet using `sim.show()`:

 ```
 DEVICES (queue in | queue out):
  * A:
-   * Port[0] (c0:db:77:20:c2:01): 0 | 0
+   * Iface[0] (c0:db:77:20:c2:01): 0 | 0
      * 192.168.1.5/24
  * B:
-   * Port[0] (56:8e:0a:50:aa:01): 0 | 0
+   * Iface[0] (56:8e:0a:50:aa:01): 0 | 0
  * C:
-   * Port[0] (27:9a:e6:ca:44:01): 0 | 0
+   * Iface[0] (27:9a:e6:ca:44:01): 0 | 0
  * SW1:
-   * Port[0]: 0 | 0
+   * Iface[0]: 0 | 0
-   * Port[1]: 0 | 0
+   * Iface[1]: 0 | 0
-   * Port[2]: 0 | 0
+   * Iface[2]: 0 | 0
-   * Port[3]: 0 | 0
+   * Iface[3]: 0 | 0
  * SW2:
-   * Port[0]: 0 | 0
+   * Iface[0]: 0 | 0
-   * Port[1]: 0 | 0
+   * Iface[1]: 0 | 0
-   * Port[2]: 0 | 0
+   * Iface[2]: 0 | 0
-   * Port[3]: 0 | 0
+   * Iface[3]: 0 | 0
 CABLES (a->b | b->a):
  * SW1[0]/SW2[0]: ['(None,)', '(None,)', '(None,)'] | ['(None,)', '(None,)', '(None,)']
  * A[0]/SW1[1]: ['(None,)', '(None,)', '(None,)'] | ['(None,)', '(None,)', '(None,)']